cortezcristian/express4passport-local/README.md

 Now we want to add a local authentication layer to protect the listed urls.
 We are creating an administrator role, that'll access the private urls via login in a new url called `/login`.
 Let's enumerate a list of tasks we do need to accomplish for this to happen:

 1. Create Admin model.
 (Model: `./models/admin.js`)
-2. Add an admin fixture, to be preloaded when server start.
+2. Add an admin fixture, to be preloaded when server starts.
 (Credentials: admin@admin.com:123456)
 3. Create `/login` route.
 (Route: `./routes/main.js`)
 4. Create a login form.
 (View: `./views/login.jade`)
 5. Create Passport Local Strategy